Men of Honor: Plot

 For their final evaluation, each student must assemble a flange underwater using a bag of tools.
-At Mr. Pappy's direction, Brashear's bag is cut open to impede his passing.
-Brashear must take time to locate and gather his tools as the water temperature drops.
-Hours after the other students have finished, Brashear completes the assembly and graduates from diving school.
-Sunday is soon demoted to senior chief by Mr. Pappy for allowing Brashear to pass.
+At Mr. Pappy's direction, Carl’s bag is cut open to impede his passing.
+Carl must take time to locate and gather his tools as the water temperature drops.
+Hours after the other students have finished, Carl completes the assembly and graduates from diving school.
+Sunday is soon demoted to senior chief by Mr. Pappy for allowing Carl to pass.

-The paths and careers of Brashear and Sunday diverge.
+The paths and careers of Carl and Sunday diverge.
 Sunday continually loses his composure around officers who disrespect his accomplishments until he is eventually demoted to chief petty officer and relegated to menial duties.
-Brashear marries Jo and rises quickly through the ranks, becoming a national hero in the 1966 Palomares incident for evading a Soviet submarine, recovering a missing hydrogen bomb and severing his left leg below the knee while saving the lives of Navy crewmen.
-Brashear feels that his only chance to return to active duty and a relatively normal life is for the leg to be amputated and replaced with a prosthesis.
+Carl marries Jo and rises quickly through the ranks, becoming a national hero in the 1966 Palomares incident for evading a Soviet submarine, recovering a missing hydrogen bomb and severing his left leg below the knee while saving the lives of Navy crewmen.
+Carl feels that his only chance to return to active duty and a relatively normal life is for the leg to be amputated and replaced with a prosthesis.
 Until this time, no Navy man had ever returned to full active duty with a prosthetic limb.

-Brashear reunites with Sunday, who helps him train to fight the Navy's bureaucracy and the antagonistic Captain Hanks (Brashear's and Sunday's former Hoist executive officer) to return to full active duty and fulfil his dream of becoming a master diver.
-After Brashear passes his readiness evaluation, his reinstatement hearing is held before the Chief of Naval Personnel in Washington, D.C.
-Hanks introduces the latest Navy technology, a 290-pound copper diving suit, and tells Brashear that he must walk 12 steps to qualify for reinstatement.
-Brashear stands and takes all 12 steps with stern encouragement from Sunday.
-On completion, Hanks declares that Brashear is reinstated to full active duty.
+Carl reunites with Sunday, who helps him train to fight the Navy's bureaucracy and the antagonistic Captain Hanks (Carl’s and Sunday's former Hoist executive officer) to return to full active duty and fulfil his dream of becoming a master diver.
+After Carl passes his readiness evaluation, his reinstatement hearing is held before the Chief of Naval Personnel in Washington, D.C.
+Hanks introduces the latest Navy technology, a 290-pound copper diving suit, and tells Carl that he must walk 12 steps to qualify for reinstatement.
+Carl stands and takes all 12 steps with stern encouragement from Sunday.
+On completion, Hanks declares that Carl is reinstated to full active duty.

-Brashear becomes a master diver two years later, and was active for an additional nine years.
+Carl becomes a master diver two years later, and is active for an additional nine years.